 - Black Widow fighting what appears to be Taskmaster while the two fly through the air.

 It’s likely Marvel’s Avengers will follow in the footsteps of games like Destiny and The Division and dish out new story content incrementally, which Crystal has already stated will be free of charge and not include any “pay to win” scenarios.
-And while this news may come as a sigh of relief for a game that plans to follow a live service model, we interpret this to mean Marvel’s Avengers’ hero customization will provide a bulk of the game’s long-term profits; this may include purchasable cosmetics, such as weapon skins, accessories, and different types of armor for each hero.
+We interpret this to mean Marvel’s Avengers’ hero customization will provide a bulk of the game’s long-term profits.
+We’ve already gotten word that character customization will be tied to the game’s multiplayer mode, with players being able to alter the appearance of each hero with costumes referencing Marvel Comics’ history.

 The Final Word